jjnunez11/scar_nlp_psych/README.md

 To use BERT, please first download bert-base-uncased from [HuggingFace](https://huggingface.co/bert-base-uncased/tree/main) The pytorch_model, config, and vocab files should be placed in a folder named bert-base-uncased, whose directory in provided in the argument/default argument.

-# Visualizing and Understanding Models
+If evaluating previously trained BERT models, you may need to change the backup directory for the pretrained downloaded BERT models, located in `/models/bert/model.py` line 13.

 See the [viz](./viz) folder for jupyter notebooks used to visualize and understand the models.

 Thank you for your interest in our work!
 Please don't hesitate to reach out - John-Jose, johnjose.nunez@bccancer.bc.ca

+## Reproduction Instructions

+To reproduce the final results presented in our work, you will need a copy of our raw data, and then can use the .bat files within `/bats/tables/see_psych.bat` and `/bats/tables/see_counselling.bat` for the specific arguments provided.

-# Licence
+## Licence

 Copyright (C) 2023 John-Jose Nunez